IMplementation of Physical Activity for Children and adolescents on Treatment (IMPACT) for Cancer Diagnoses in Alberta

 Moving Online?
 How to Effectively Deliver Virtual Fitness

-By reading this article, health and fitness professionals will gain knowledge, skills, and confidence to
+By reading this article, health and fitness professionals will gain knowledge, skills, and confidence to effectively deliver virtual fitness, incorporate evidence-informed behavior change strategies into virtual fitness, and optimize safety and client success online.

 Multiphasic exercise prehab for patients undergoing surgery for head and neck cancer: a hybrid effectiveness-implementation study protocol

 We have designed a “multiphasic prehabilitation” exercise intervention for those undergoing surgical resection and free flap reconstruction for HNC that includes not only the preoperative period but also the inpatient and early recovery periods that may precede adjuvant radiation and chemotherapy.
-We aim to achieve and evaluate the following objectives:

 Exploring feasibility, perceptions of acceptability, and potential benefits of an 8-week online yoga intervention for young adults affected by cancer